 An influencer’s reach is the next determinant that holds an individual’s potential to engage with your target audience.
 The influencer’s reach regards the number of their followers, the level of engagement, and the degree of authenticity.

-A skilled marketer will expand their influencer list to make sure that they don’t make the great mistake of overcommitting to a highly-specialized portion of the market.
+A skilled marketer will expand their influencer list to make sure that they don’t make the great mistake of overcommitting to a highly-specialised portion of the market.
 As more and more influencers attain a following, be careful when negotiating with influencers by making sure that follower bases don’t overlap with those of influencers already have on your list.
 Otherwise, you could end up spending double the budget to advertise your products or services to an audience you already engaged.

 In this case, successful companies will create their influencer marketing strategy around a small core of various influencers who display higher levels of reach and authenticity.
 When you operate in a highly saturated and sophisticated market, these qualitative characteristics are more important than the number of followers alone.